Have you recently had what you deem to be a euphoric romantic experience?

 Another common and direct sign of limerence is if you find yourself feeling an uncontrollably strong sexual attraction towards your limerent object.
 You have intrusive thoughts about sexual intimacy with your limerent object.

-A limerent individual has a strong need for approval or validation from the limerent object
+6. A strong need for approval or validation from the limerent object

 Do you find yourself modifying or changing your values, goals, and/or beliefs to match your special person’s morals, values, and beliefs?
 If you do, you’re subconsciously trying to gain their approval or seek validation and avoid rejection.